Guard13007/CC-Spaceship/ReadMe.md

   TODO: Add symbols.
 (There is a `#` key used to access special symbols that does not function yet.)

+### ships

+Definitions for different ships that can be used in the simulation.
+Currently one default for testing, I'd like to make it configurable based on the settings API.
+And have definitions roughly corresponding to 'real' ships.

 ### util

 Utility functions.